said026/dsl-project/README.md

 # Hack your Domain-Specific Language (DSL) - Project

 The goal of this project is to develop a domain-specific language (DSL) for modeling variability.
-By designing and building a DSL for elaborating two flavors of variability models (basic and attributed feature models) the goal of the project is to be able to :
+By designing and building a DSL for elaborating two flavors of variability models (basic and attributed feature models).
+The goal of the project is to be able to :

 * Specify the abstract syntax of your DSL (with a metamodel)
 * Specify the concrete syntax of your DSL (with a grammar)